 After conversion: 100

-In Java, we can simply concatenate an Integer to an empty string, and it will give a String representation of our Integer.
+In Java, we can simply concatenate an Integer to an empty string to convert int to string.
+Doing so will give a String representation of our Integer.

 Here’s how: